dinbrca/devbay.net/site/developers/tools/ebay-details/ExcludeShippingLocationDetails/index.md

 ---
 layout: tool
-title: CountryDetails
+title: ExcludeShippingLocationDetails
-description: Results of calling GeteBayDetails with DetailName set to CountryDetails.
+description: Results of calling GeteBayDetails with DetailName set to ExcludeShippingLocationDetails.
 tool:
   name: ebay-details
   js: ['/developers/tools/ebay-details/js/app.js']
   css: ['/developers/tools/ebay-details/css/app.css']
 ---
-Two-letter country code and the English names associated with each code.
+ISO 3166 location codes and the localized names associated with each code.
+Locations are shown grouped by region code.

 <a href="#example">Jump to example</a>